top of page

 We are an independent, family run practice - Vicki and Ian Hickson are both experienced Optometrists and are supported by Debbie, our practice manager and Emma and Jane our Optical Assistants.
 Stephanie Cairns is our Locum Optometrist whose speciality is helping people with visual impairment.

-Ian is a Trustee of the local charity 'Vision & Hearing Support'
+Ian is a Trustee of the local charity 'Sense Ability Matters'

 Eye Exam